1999 St. Louis Rams season: Week 3: vs. Atlanta Falcons

 Kurt Warner was named NFC Offensive Player of the Week, completing 17 of 25 passes for 275 yards, three touchdown passes and also ran for another.
 Warner threw his first touchdown pass on the first play of the second quarter, hooking up with Torry Holt on a 38-yard strike.
-After an interception by defensive back Todd Lyght, Warner hit Isaac Bruce with a 46-yard touchdown.
+After an interception by safety Todd Lyght, Warner hit Isaac Bruce with a 46-yard touchdown.
 Bruce caught three passes for 68 yards.
 Marshall Faulk broke off with a 58-yard run down to the Falcons' 22-yard line.
 Three plays later, Warner's 17-yard scoring pass to Faulk gave the Rams a 28–0 lead.
 Faulk had his first 100-yard game for the Rams with 172 yards from scrimmage.
 After the Falcons got their only points midway through the third quarter.
 Warner broke loose for a 5-yard touchdown run as the Rams have their first win against Atlanta since 1996.